BloomTech-Labs/niyon-fe/README.md

 🚫 List the rest of the back end end features and libraries in the same format as the framework above

 # APIs

-## 2️⃣ Authentication API here

-🚫Replace text below with a description of the API

-Water's like me.
-It's laaazy ...
-Boy, it always looks for the easiest way to do things A little happy sunlight shining through there.
-Let all these little things happen.
-Don't fight them.
-Learn to use them.
-Even the worst thing we can do here is good.

-## 2️⃣ Payment API here

-🚫Replace text below with a description of the API

-This is the way you take out your flustrations.
-Get away from those little Christmas tree things we used to make in school.
-Isn't it fantastic that you can change your mind and create all these happy things?
-Everything's not great in life, but we can still find beauty in it.

 ## 3️⃣ Misc API here